 Oxycodone vs. morphine addiction

 Both morphine and oxycodone are drugs that alter the way you perceive pain.
-Both are highly addictive and both are routinely misused.
+They’re both highly addictive and routinely misused.
+However, their origin is different:

-- Morphine, like codeine, heroin, and opium — is a natural derivative of the flowering opium poppy plant.
+- Morphine, like codeine and heroin, is a natural derivative of the flowering opium poppy plant.
 These natural drugs used to be classed as opiates.

-- Both work by attaching to proteins called opioid receptors.
+- They work by attaching to proteins called opioid receptors.
 Opioid receptors are found in your brain, spinal cord, and gastrointestinal tract.
-When opiates or opioids attach to opioid receptors, they change the way you experience pain.
+When opioids attach to opioid receptors, they change the way you experience pain.

-- Both also interact with the reward system found in your brain.
-They activate neurotransmitters which result in a feeling of euphoria.
+- They also interact with the reward system found in your brain.
+The drugs activate neurotransmitters that create a feeling of euphoria.

 The nature and symptoms of a dependence on morphine or oxycodone are virtually the same.

 Opioids like oxycodone address a medical necessity: persistent pain.
-Their addictive qualities have caused controversy and confusion about the role they should play in pain management.
+However, their addictive qualities have caused controversy and confusion about the role they should play in pain management.

-If needed, you should only use opioids under the direct supervision of your doctor.
-They, with your input, will monitor dosage and your response, including the potential for addiction and misuse.
-You can also monitor your pain levels to see how you’re progressing and let your doctor know if your pain is decreasing.
+You can also monitor and record your pain levels to see how you’re progressing and let your doctor know whether your pain is decreasing.